jsanti1975on/Mimi-s_Cafe/The_Orchid_Shoppe/raspberrypi/opt/cyber-dash/README.md

 # Cyber-Dash Ecosystem
 **Portfolio Project | Cyber Range | Kiosk-Based Learning Environment**

-This repository documents the design, implementation, and roadmap of a **Windows-based kiosk launcher and multi-dashboard cyber range**, built for cybersecurity education, demonstrations, and portfolio presentation.
+This repository documents the design, implementation, and roadmap of a **Windows-based kiosk launcher and multi-dashboard cyber range**, built for cybersecurity education, ethical hacking assessments, and portfolio presentation.

-The project focuses on:
-- Secure workstation design (POS / kiosk model)
-- Web-based dashboards for lab navigation
-- Offensive & defensive security tooling
-- Virtualization, networking, and PKI
-- Clear separation of **East / West lab environments**
+The project intentionally blends **modern security tooling** with **legacy Windows domain environments** to simulate real-world enterprise and government infrastructures commonly encountered during penetration tests and final exam assessments.

 ---

 ## 🚀 Project Overview

 A **Windows workstation** launches a hardened `.exe` kiosk application that opens a **central HTTP dashboard**.
-From this dashboard, users can navigate to various cyber range services such as:
+From this dashboard, users can navigate to a controlled cyber range containing:

-- Vulnerable web applications
+- Vulnerable legacy systems
-- IoT dashboards
+- Modern servers and dashboards
-- DNS sinkhole & monitoring tools
-- Virtual machines (attacker & server)
+- Offensive and defensive tooling
-- Cheat sheets and guided learning tools
+- IoT and monitoring environments

-The environment is intentionally modular to support:
-- Classroom use
-- Self-paced labs
-- Demonstrations
+- Certificate-based trust boundaries

-- YouTube documentation
+This environment is explicitly designed to resemble **ethical hacking final exam assessments**, where legacy systems coexist with newer infrastructure and misconfigurations must be identified, exploited, and documented.

 ---